Dalhousie Alumni Association Faculty Award of Excellence for Teaching

 - Two letters of support from colleagues

-- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on teaching, written comments from student ratings of instructions, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on teaching, written comments from Student Learning Experience Questionnaire, additional letters of support, etc.) (max.
 10 pages)

 Candidates must be full-‐time faculty or instructors at Dalhousie University.

 Full nomination packages must be submitted as one PDF.
 Nominations may be submitted one of two ways:

 - Faculty Senator (elected by SLTC) – who shall chair the committee

 - (1) Dean or Associate Dean Academic – appointed annually

 - (2) Faculty Representatives – appointed annually (from the pool of previous winners, where possible)